pressbooks/pressbooks-lti-provider/readme.txt

 == Common Cartridge ==

 Allows users to export books as "Thin" Common Cartridge zip files.
 Supports CC 1.1, 1.2 and 1.3.
 Produces .imscc (zip) files with LTI links.
+Some notes:

-Some notes: Test files passed the IMS Common Cartridge Validator.
-Moodle was able to import CC 1.1 ([because there's no code to import 1.2 or 1.3 ?!](https://github.com/moodle/moodle/tree/master/backup/converter)) Canvas was able to import CC 1.1, 1.2, and 1.3.
+ + Files passed the IMS Common Cartridge Validator.
+ + Moodle was able to import CC 1.1 ([because there's no code to import 1.2 or 1.3 ?!](https://github.com/moodle/moodle/tree/master/backup/converter))
+ + Canvas was able to import CC 1.1, 1.2, and 1.3.
+ + Sakai imports but doesn't know what to do with the LTI links?
+Only empty Frontmatter, Main Body, Backmatter appear under Lessons.
+The rest of the content appears as unusable xml files under Resources.
+[See this bug report.](https://jira.sakaiproject.org/browse/SAK-40082)

 Thanks to [Bracken Mosbacker](https://github.com/lumenlearning/candela-thin-exports), [Steel Wagstaff](https://github.com/SteelWagstaff/candela-thin-exports), [Brad Payne](https://github.com/BCcampus/pressbooks-cc-export) and everyone in the Pressbooks #opensource Slack channel who helped us get this working.